Self-Defense Lawyers in Stuart, FL

 Going through any kind of attack situation is unnerving in and of itself; worrying about a legal claim or criminal accusation after the fact makes a difficult situation even more challenging.
-This is why it makes sense to understand your self-defense rights as well as to consult with a Stuart criminal defense lawyer as soon as possible after the incident occurs.
-Florida has specific rules regarding your right to self-defense, or to stand your ground, and a lawyer can help you figure out how they apply to your case.
+This is why it makes sense to understand your self-defense rights and consult with a lawyer as soon as possible after the incident occurs.
+Florida has specific rules regarding your right to self-defense or to stand your ground, and a lawyer can help you figure out how they apply to your case.

 Being accused of a crime is an overwhelming experience and one that generates many questions that should be answered by an experienced criminal lawyer as soon as possible.
 In Florida, it is important to understand the rules associated with self-defense.
 Self-defense is classified as any type of affirmative defense used to avoid the legal impact of an otherwise illegal violent act.
 A claim of self-defense must first acknowledge that a violent act did indeed occur, but that act could be excused on the grounds that it was reasonably necessary to repel another individual’s imminent use of unlawful force.

 Florida Statute Section 776.012 outlines that an individual is justified to use self-defense in the form of non-deadly force when you believe that such conduct is necessary to defend yourself against another person’s immediate use of unlawful force.
 There is no duty to retreat under the Florida laws.
 If you are in your vehicle or your home, the law presumes that you had a reasonable fear of imminent harm or death if the alleged victim illegally remained, entered that property, or attempted to remove another individual against their will.